balanced/balanced-docs/overview/rev1/guides/mobile.rst

 note that application configurations and development environments vastly differ, therefore, your mileage may vary.

-.. cssclass:: list-noindent

-  - \- Go to Help -> Install New Software...
+- Go to Help -> Install New Software...
-  - \- Select "Juno - http://download.eclipse.org/releases/juno" for the "Work with" field.
+- Select "Juno - http://download.eclipse.org/releases/juno" for the "Work with" field.
-  - \- Expand "General Purpose tools".
+- Expand "General Purpose tools".
-  - \- Select "m2e - Maven Integration for Eclipse".
+- Select "m2e - Maven Integration for Eclipse".
-  - \- Accept the license and install.
+- Accept the license and install.
 Restart ADT.
-  - \- File -> Import -> Maven -> Existing Maven Projects.
+- File -> Import -> Maven -> Existing Maven Projects.
-  - \- Navigate to balanced-android/balanced-android (NOTE the nested directory.
+- Navigate to balanced-android/balanced-android (NOTE the nested directory.
 The balanced-android library project is named "balanced-android" and is contained in the parent balanced-android project folder)
-  - \- Make sure pom.xml com.balancedpayments.android....jar is selected.
+- Make sure pom.xml com.balancedpayments.android....jar is selected.
 Click Finish.
-  - \- Right click on your project and select Properties.
+- Right click on your project and select Properties.
-  - \- Go to Android -> Library -> Add.
+- Go to Android -> Library -> Add.
 Select balanced-android.
 Click Ok.

 If you encounter dex errors, you'll have to work with your dependencies to resolve the issue.